mukwende2000/mukwende2000/README.md

 # Hi there 👋
 My name is Mukwende Libimba
 - 🔭 I’m currently working on ...
-Audiophile
+NTJS ecomercce store
 - 🌱 I’m currently learning ...
 React Query Redux toolkit
 - 👯 I’m looking for opportunities to work on as a frontend Developer ...
-- 💬 Ask me about React JS
+- 💬 Ask me about ReactJS